 This page is about something that is almost non-existent, though many people are concerned about: insurance protection, specifically against adverse financial consequences of cancer.
-The good news is that although this kind of cancer insurance is available only for women, and only from a single company in Ontario (Canada),
+The good news is that although this kind of cancer insurance is available only for women, and only from a single company in Ontario (Canada), critical illness insurance always includes cancer as one of the covered conditions, beside heart attack, stroke, and a host of other dreaded, life threatening diseases and conditions, coming from illness or accident / injury.

 Distinguishing cancer among the covered conditions of critical illness insurance policies is supported by dire statistics.
 Despite medical advances on many fronts, cancer has become the Number 1 public health enemy in the last decades.
 This double-faced situation is reflected in the cover story of a recent issue of the Fortune magazine, titled 'Why We're Loosing the War on Cancer (and How to Win it)'.
 It reminds us that, in the US, cancer is the biggest killer under age 75.
 Among those aged 45 to 64, cancer deaths are more numerous than the next three causes (heart disease, accidents, and stroke) combined.
 It is the leading killer even among children.
 While, in the last half century, age-adjusted death rates for heart disease and stroke have been slashed by 59% and 69%, respectively, the percentage of Americans dying from cancer is about the same as it was 50 or 30 years ago.